Man dies in hospital following assault in early September

 The man in his 40s sustained serious head injuries in an assault at Seville Place, Dublin 1, in the early hours of Wednesday, September 2nd.

-He was taken by ambulance to the Mater Hospital where he was pronounced dead this morning on Saturday morning.
+He was taken by ambulance to the Mater Hospital where he was pronounced dead on Saturday morning.

 An investigation into the incident and the circumstances surrounding the man’s death is continuing.
 No arrests have been made but gardaí say they are following a definite line of enquiry.